 Birth Timing a Factor in Cerebral Palsy

-Posted by Howard Janet on Sep 03, 2013 in Birth Injury
+Posted by Howard Janet on September 3, 2013 in Birth Injury Blog Posts

 According to a major new research study, if a baby is delivered early or late, it increases the odds that the infant will develop cerebral palsy (CP).
 Although premature birth has long been known as a factor in cerebral palsy, this is the first study that links past-term delivery to higher CP risk.